 Surveillance on TPs should include clinical inspection of livestock by surveillance teams.
-Ideally, every mob of cattle or buffalo will be inspected and numbers accounted for.
-If the number of cattle or buffalo on a premises is large, a statistically appropriate sample of animals on these premises must be examined, targeting those at higher risk of infection (eg those with known links to IPs and those in contact with these cattle).
+Ideally, every mob of cattle, camels or buffalo will be inspected and numbers accounted for.
+If the number of cattle, camels or buffalo on a premises is large, a statistically appropriate sample of animals on these premises must be examined, targeting those at higher risk of infection (eg those with known links to IPs and those in contact with these cattle, camels or buffalo).
 Because the expected disease prevalence remains low for some time after introduction into a naive population, for active surveillance to be effective, a large number of herds would need to be sampled at high frequency to allow early detection and prevent further spread of the disease (EFSA et al 2018).

-Laboratory samples (EDTA blood in the absence of skin lesions) for PCR testing should be taken from higher-risk cattle at day 0.
+Laboratory samples (EDTA blood in the absence of skin lesions) for PCR testing should be taken from higher-risk cattle, camels and buffalo at day 0.
 If the laboratory results are positive, the premises will be reclassified as an IP.

-If the initial laboratory results are negative, stock should be monitored for development of clinical signs (see 'Surveillance on at-risk premises and premises of relevance') and higher-risk cattle retested at day 28.
+If the initial laboratory results are negative, stock should be monitored for development of clinical signs (see 'Surveillance on at-risk premises and premises of relevance') and higher-risk cattle, camels and buffalo retested at day 28.